 Young children can be new-food-phobic much of the time – so don’t expect all your children to come running when they hear they’re trying a new food.

-It’s important to remember that as with any changes, you need to try and persist with them.
+It’s important to remember that as with any changes, you need to try and be persistent with them.
 Research shows that it takes a child (or anyone for that matter) up to ten tries of a new food to decide if they like it or not.
-Be patient and realise it might take a little negotiation and a compromise here and there.
+Be patient and realise it might take a little negotiation and compromise here and there.

 Remember – no one is expecting an overnight transformation – changes can be made little by little in your setting.
 By taking little steps at a time, you can focus on getting the message across by talking with your children about the food they put in their bodies, why it matters, and how they can learn to make the healthiest choices.
 Healthy mindsets and healthy eating shouldn’t just be a rule, but a routine.